NJUNLP/knn-box/readme.md

   - retriever
   - integrator

-    You only need to modify the modules you care about to implement new ideas, instead of implementing the entire KNN system from scratch
+    You only need to modify individual module you care about to implement new ideas, instead of implementing the entire KNN system from scratch
 * The pre implement retrievers are based on faiss-gpu, which has fast retrieve speed
 * Not only KNN-MT, this library can be used to build KNN-LM and other KNN neural models.

 # Getting Started
 ## how to install it
 Just copy this libds folder to your project folder.